LabKey/labkey-ui-components/packages/components/docs/public.md

 * [Immer for Immutability](./immer.md) - information and examples on using the Immer library for JavaScript object immutability
 * [Jest Testing Recommendations](./jest.md) - recommendations and examples for adding Jest tests for your UI components code

+## Code Organization

+The source code in this package is split into two main directories under the `/src` directory: `internal` and `public`.
+The React components, models, etc. in the `internal` directory are either purely for implementation purposes or not yet stable enough to be included as part of the public API.
+As components become more stable they will be moved to the `public` directory and added to the public API documentation with future `@labkey/component` package versions.